cindyloo/devart-template/project_posts/2014-03-26-MapReduce.md

 2
 ```

-To insert a new document, the js service will live here, and a parser will have tallied up the strings,
+To insert a new document, the js service will live here, and either a parser will have tallied up the strings,
-although I am pretty sure I should do this in CouchDB itself - parse the description in the map and have it create
-the keys ...
+or the CouchDB view will do it (see above)
 ```
 app.get("/insert", function(request,response) {
     	db.insert({"name":"caroline", "description":"look at me!","keys":{"look":1,"at":1,"me":1}});